 It is not a delightful job and therefore we gratefully recognise the genuine and supportive responses we receive from guests who have postpone their travel plans, and our tourism partners dealing with yet another cancellation.
 We also want to shout out to our magnificent Cabin Managers, who, while all this is going on, also have to re-arrange their lives as a result of the lockdown announcement.

-Be kind to yourself if you are not feeling the great
+Be kind to yourself if your are not feeling that great

 It is a difficult time for all of us.
 So please be kind to yourself if you are not feeling it.
 Remember to check on your own mental health and those of your loved ones.
 During these times it’s important to celebrate the many good things around us – a good day can break the cycle of anxiety.